 Reading Your Body Believes Every Word You Say by the late Barbara Hoberman Levine (2014) wasn’t easy.
 After all, I suffer, as you know, from health anxiety. <<< Link to every time I’ve mentioned it in this blog.
-And yes, it’s a lot and also yes, it’s a significant issue.
+And yes, it’s a lot, and also yes, it’s a significant issue.

-Although, over the last year, I’ve gotten *every so slightly* better.
+Although, over the last year, I’ve gotten *ever so slightly* better.
 I give credit to a few things, including my love of all-things Doc Martin, a TV show I would normally skip, given the whole doctor-y thing.
 I’m very careful about medical shows of any kind, given they might mention symptoms I have, which in turn means I have whatever disease the TV doc is diagnosing.

 It’s very simple, really, and also very complex.
 I’m an enigma.
 Go figure.

 I would have thought Levine would be a prolific writer but in fact, this is her only book.
 Possibly because in the world of mind-body-spirit connection… it is …